 4. Loose Braid

 Long hair can create some seriously awesome Viking looks.
 So, if you’ve already put in the time to grow your locks out to a considerable length, you should reward yourself with an incredible warrior style.
 The loose braid is such a style and one that you should try.
 Don’t be put off if you’ve never braided hair before.
-The process is surprisingly simple, and it won’t matter if it’s not perfect.
+The process is surprisingly simple, and it won’t matter if it’s imperfect.

-5. Top Knot with Undercut
+5. Top Knot + Undercut

-6. Long Hair and Beard
+6. Long Hair + Beard

 Vikings and punks may have more in common than you think.
 As well as a healthy dose of attitude, the two groups also seemingly shared an appreciation of the Mohawk.
-While they may have worn the look in different ways, the cut was essentially the same.
+While they may have worn the look differently, the cut was essentially the same.
 Shaved sides with a noticeably longer strip of hair running down the middle of the head from the hairline to the back.
 Today, the hairstyle is still an excellent choice for gents and a top look to try if you can handle its intensity.

-8. Slicked-Back Undercut
+8. Slick Back + Undercut

 9. Messy Half-Pony